psybers/python-paradigms/README.md

 ------------------------------------------------------

 ### Getting Boa Output

+**NOTE**: This step is only needed if you don't already have the output downloaded!

 The first step is to run Boa queries to generate output data for further processing.